asreview/asreview/docs/source/about.rst

   asreview lab

-4. Click Create to create a project.
+4. Click *Create* to create a project

 5. Select a mode (Oracle, Exploration, Simulation)

-6. Name the project, and if you want, add an author name(s) and type a description.
+6. Name the project, and if you want, add an author name(s) and type a description

-7. **Import a dataset** you want to review, or select a benchmark dataset (only available for **Exploration** and **Simulation**).
+7. Import a dataset you want to review, or select a benchmark dataset (only available for the Exploration and Simulation mode)

-8. **Add prior knowledge**.
+8. Add prior knowledge.
 Select at least 1 relevant and 1 irrelevant record to warm up the AI.
-You can search for a specific record or request random records.
+You can search for a specific record or request random records

-9. Select the four components of the active learning model, or rely on the default settings that have shown fast and excellent performance in many simulation studies.
+9. Select the four components of the active learning model, or rely on the default settings that have shown fast and excellent performance in many simulation studies

-10. ASReview LAB starts extracting the features and runs the classifier with the prior knowledge.
+10. ASReview LAB starts extracting the features and runs the classifier with the prior knowledge

 You’re ready to start labeling your data!
 All your labeling actions are automatically saved, so there is no need to click the save button (we don’t